 Notre Dame also has a special interest in Lowenstein as winner of last year's Senior Fellow lative gerrymandering which cost him Democratic support and attacks made by his opponent, State Senator Norman Lent.
-If one calculates last campaign's students, to be involved in this returns, with the reshuffling included, one will find Lowenstein the loser by 21,000 votes.
+If one calculates last campaign's returns, with the reshuffling included, one will find Lowenstein the loser by 21,000 votes.